nwinkler/dotfiles/README.md

 * `install_general.sh`: This will install a standard set of tools (command line and UI).
 * `install_dev.sh`: Optional file, will install a set of development tools - only run if you plan to use the machine for software development.
 * `osx-settings.sh`: Based on [Mathias Bynens' Dotfiles](https://github.com/mathiasbynens/dotfiles), a common set of OS X settings.

+Then log out and back in again to apply the changes.

 Thanks
 ------